DmitryKRTV/front-middle/readme.md

 # Middle frontend education
-## Learn how to configure Webpack and study its work features
+## Learn how to configure Webpack and study its work featuress

 vsCode snippet: